CPD Video: How invasive weeds can impact the urban environment

 What impact do invasive weeds have on the environment, our homes and buildings?
 Not everything in our gardens is benign – even something recommended by nurseries and gardening experts can cause significant problems that can prove expensive and stressful to resolve!

-In this ‘Invasives Week Special’, join us and PCA Invasive Group Member Jim Glaister on Thursday 27th May 2021 from 9-10am for our LIVE broadcast as we separate the myths and the reality of invasive weeds, and how to head off future problems before they become insurmountable.
-To join, simply click on the button below.
+To find out the answers and to learn much more, click to view the video below and watch PCA Invasive Group Member Jim Glaister as we separate the myths from the reality of invasive weeds, and how to head off future problems before they become insurmountable.

 What you will learn from the webinar